 If you're at risk for TOS, you can prevent exacerbating thoracic outlet syndrome with a mixture of lifestyle changes.

 The Heart & Vascular Center is located in the Shapiro Cardiovascular Center, across the street from Brigham and Women’s main 75 Francis St. entrance.
 The Heart & Vascular Center brings together the full range of services in one location, fostering seamless and coordinated care for all cardiovascular patients.

 If you are having surgery or a procedure, you will likely be scheduled for a visit to the Watkins Clinic for pre-operative information and tests.

-The day of surgery, you care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with thoracic outlet syndrome.
-After surgery, you will go to the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.
+The day of surgery, your care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with thoracic outlet syndrome.
+After surgery, you will go to the post-surgical care unit, where you will receive comprehensive care from an experienced surgical and nursing staff.

 During your surgery, family and friends can wait in the Shapiro Family Center.
 Staff members will provide surgery updates and caregivers who leave the hospital will be contacted by cell phone.

 Patients benefit from the teamwork of vascular and endovascular surgeons who collaborate with colleagues in other medical specialties.
 They work alongside nurses, physician assistants, physical therapists, dietitians and social workers to achieve outstanding outcomes for our patients.